 The witness should be someone that the notary has personally known for an extended period of time, and the notary is confident of the identity and the credibility of the witness.
 A casual acquaintance or someone that the notary recently met would not be a credible witness.

 The notary must know that the credible witness has a reputation for honesty and reliability, is competent to participate in the notarial act, and is reasonably impartial to the transaction.
-The credible witness must not be a party in the transaction, must not receive a benefit from the transaction, and should not be related to the signer.
+The credible witness must not be a party to the transaction, must not receive a benefit from the transaction, and should not be related to the signer.

 Oath or Affirmation

 The notary administers an oath or affirmation to the credible witness regarding his/her personal knowledge of the signer’s identity, while in the presence of the document signer.
 For example: “Do you swear or affirm that this is John Andrew Smith and you know him personally?”
 The notary should also probe the impartiality of the witness.
 The oath or affirmation should be recorded in the notary journal.

 One scenario where a credible witness might be found is where the notary works for an employer and there are other co-workers, personally known to the notary.
 The co-worker might serve as a credible witness for a friend.